mongodb/mongo-powerbi-connector/install.md

 Double click on `setupDSN.reg` to apply the registry changes.

 ### Optional: Data Gateway
-The on-premise data gateway is used as a bridge between the cloud-based Power BI service and your on-premises data sources, allowing you to securely transfer data between them.
+The on-premises data gateway is used as a bridge between the cloud-based Power BI service and your on-premises data sources, allowing you to securely transfer data between them.
 It allows the scheduling of data refreshes to ensure that the data is up-to-date in the Power BI service.

 Follow these [instructions](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-install) to install the data gatway.